Impact to date

 - We’re here because we’re here on 1 July 2016 raised the bar for cultural programming and has become a leading model for large-scale artist-led commemoration in the UK and internationally

 - Our programme of free events has reached more diverse audiences than normally for the arts and heritage sectors and shown the value of public outdoor arts in engaging new audiences

 - In undertaking work across the UK and a diverse range of activity, 14-18 NOW is succeeding in achieving reach and resonance at a local, national and international level

 By re-shaping the commemorative act, 14-18 NOW projects have presented heritage on an individual, human scale and enabled artists, participants and audiences to connect emotionally and intellectually with the First World War; prompting people to be more curious about those who lived during it and inspiring them to find out more.

-Download the reports below for a summary of findings from the 2014 and 2016 seasons.
+Download the reports below for a summary of findings from the five-year programme.